 Down to the goods.
 Created to align with the release of Despicable Me 3, Minion Turbo Dave is not only equipped with the standard suite of smartphone controls (he spins, he rolls, he boogies) but he (it?) also spouts classic Minion nonsense, comes with pre-loaded with games, and reacts to such gestures as clapping and waving hands.
 The manic, banana-obsessed creature also comes with a wide suite of innovative tools for STEM learning.

-Using the partnered app, kids can program Dave to act, emote, and respond to his environment.
+Using the companion app, kids can program Minion Turbo Dave to act, emote, and respond to his environment.
 Through simple programming, he can be asked to, say, start rolling when someone claps their hands, giggle when someone pokes his round yellow belly, or fall over and unleash a squeal and a fart when someone waves their hand.
-Designed to make coding easy and fun for kids, the app lets kids stack commands and actually teach the toy to react to its environment independently.
+Designed to make coding easy and fun for kids, the Minion Turbo Dave app lets kids stack commands and actually teach the toy to react to its environment independently.

 Now, about those fart abilities.
 Minion Turbo Dave comes armed with various ways to break wind.
 But bring another Minion into the mix and, using a built-in game, the two of them can face off in a robotic butt burp competition for the ages.
 And because such action should be preserved, Dave comes mounted with a camera that captures the way his goggled eyes see the world.
 Oh how far we’ve come.